 In a 2013 research, neuroscientists Lauren Atlas and Tor Wager prove that expectations are the first things we “taste” in a food.
-They argue that taste is influenced in two interrelated ways: conscious influence, such as packaging, prior knowledge, pricing, or color; and unconscious influence, which can be shaped by day-to-day factors like the present company, weather, or ambiance.
+They argue that taste is influenced in two interrelated ways: conscious influence, such as prior knowledge, appearance, and pricing; and unconscious influence, shaped by day-to-day factors like present company, weather, or ambiance.
 So if all of these aspects can influence a consumer’s appreciation and understanding of a food, what you the brand/maker can control is at level of the conscious influence.

 As there is no one-size-fits-all approach because of the individual nature of a brand’s storytelling, there are at least successful examples giving a spark of inspiration:

 - Transparency first.
 Dandelion Chocolate puts essential information about their single-origin chocolate on page one!
 From briefly storytelling their chocolate making process and cocoa origin to disclaiming ingredients and tasting notes, everything you must know about their specialty is printed on the front to impress.
 A detail for not failing in writing tasting notes is in the use of the first person pronoun “We.”
 In this way, you provoke a powerful double effect in the reader’s mind: 1) to make the reader identify with your point of view as the author (the brand/maker); 2) to intend the tasting experience as something personal and not an exercise.